mpt-bootcamp/python/docs/LAB3.md

 ```

-### Exercise 4 - Manipulating files and directories
+### Exercise 4 - Using basic file and directory operations

 Many of the file and directory operations can be accomplished using methods in the **os** module.